Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Conclusions and Outlook

 Future progress may come from several directions.
-This can be achieved by moving beyond the limitations of semi-local approximations and enlarging the space of functional forms to include hybrid functionals, from global to local variants.
+One is to move beyond the limitations of semi-local approximations and enlarge the space of functional forms to include hybrid functionals, from global to local variants.
 More recently, machine learning approaches offer the promise of discovering functional forms that would be difficult to construct through traditional means, though ensuring transferability and physical interpretability remains challenging.
 Deeper understanding of the mathematical structure of density functionals, such as the analysis of the strictly-correlated electron limit and dimensional scaling, may reveal new avenues for systematic improvements.
 The development of functionals specifically designed for ensemble DFT and thermal DFT applications represents another frontier with growing practical importance.

 The emergence of comprehensive libraries like Libxc has profoundly impacted the field by enabling consistent implementation and comparison of functionals across different codes.
 This standardization has enhanced reproducibility and facilitated rigorous benchmarking, allowing the community to more objectively assess functional performance.
 Continued efforts in this direction, including careful documentation and validation, remain essential for the progress of the field.